tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 3.5 Describing additional Tests (normative)

-Additional Tests that conform to the BDQ standard MUST describe those Tests using the BDQ [Fitness for Use Framework Ontology](../../guide/bdqffdq/index.md), those Tests MUST use the same `Response` structures, and those Tests MUST be related to `bdqffdq:UseCases`, either those defined in the standard or additional `Use Cases`.
+Additional Tests that conform to the BDQ standard MUST describe those Tests using the BDQ [Fitness For Use Framework Ontology](../../guide/bdqffdq/index.md), those Tests MUST use the same `Response` structures, and those Tests MUST be related to `bdqffdq:UseCases`, either those defined in the standard or additional `Use Cases`.

 ### 3.6 Parameterized Tests: default behavior and unsupported values (normative)